Reading Time: 7 minutes

 👉 Boost User Engagement By Maximizing Push Notification Delivery Rates [Download Report]

 Apple announced its latest operating system for iPhones, the iOS 14, at its Worldwide Developers Conference on June 22, 2020.
-On 16 September 2020, iOS 14 will be available to all iPhones running iOS 13.
-Here's a list of what's new and how mobile marketers can adapt to these changes quickly.
+Since 16 September 2020, iOS 14 was available on all iPhones running iOS 13.
+Here’s a list of what’s new and how mobile marketers can adapt to these changes quickly:

 The Identifier for Advertisers (IDFA) is a random string of numbers and letters assigned by Apple to specific devices that acts as a unique identifier.
 Mobile marketers and advertisers use this to deliver personalized advertising without knowing the personal details of the device’s user.
 IDFA also helps marketers attribute app installs of certain in-app events to specific marketing campaigns.

 In iOS 14, your app will have to now explicitly ask the user’s permission to get the device’s IDFA via a pop-up.
 By default, a user is opted out right from when they launch an app. iOS developers from your team can refer to the AppTrackingTransparency documentation provided by Apple to comply with this change.